-6 Are there any legal, regulatory or governmental restrictions on the transfer of shares in a company, a business or assets in your jurisdiction?
+Are there any legal, regulatory or governmental restrictions on the transfer of shares in a company, a business or assets in your jurisdiction?
 Do transactions in particular industries require consent from specific regulators or a governmental body?
 Are transactions commonly subject to any public or national interest considerations?

 In general, there are no restrictions on or governmental registrations or consents required for the transfer of shares, whether to foreign investors or otherwise.
-Exceptions exists for investments in businesses that are critical from a public perspective (such as the defence, aviation and nuclear sectors) where special consents may be required and restrictions on foreign ownership of the capital or voting rights, or both, may apply.
+Exceptions exist for investments in businesses that conduct securitysensitive operations or are critical from a public perspective (such as the defence, aviation and nuclear sectors) where special consents may be required and restrictions on foreign ownership of the capital or voting rights, or both, may apply.
 Approval from authorities may further be required in relation to, for example, certain transactions in the financial services sector or if the transaction is subject to the merger control regime (see below).
 Acquisitions of, inter alia, certain environmental hazardous operations may need to be informed to the supervisory authority.

-Concentrations, that is operations that bring about a lasting change in the control of an undertaking, are subject to the merger control regime set out in the Swedish Competition Act (unless notification is required under the EU Merger Regulation), pursuant to which the Swedish Competition Authority investigates transactions that satisfy the following jurisdictional thresholds: the combined aggregate turnover in Sweden of all undertakings concerned in the preceding financial year exceeded 1 billion Swedish kronor; and each of at least two of the undertakings concerned had a turnover in Sweden in the preceding financial year that exceeded 200 million kronor.
+Concentrations (ie, operations that bring about a lasting change in the control of an undertaking) are subject to the merger control regime set out in the Swedish Competition Act (unless notification is required under the EU Merger Regulation), pursuant to which the CA investigates transactions that satisfy the following jurisdictional thresholds: the combined aggregate turnover in Sweden of all undertakings concerned in the preceding financial year exceeded 1 billion Swedish kronor; and each of at least two of the undertakings concerned had a turnover in Sweden in the preceding financial year that exceeded 200 million Swedish kronor.

-There is no general legislation whereby the government could intervene in a transaction in any sector on public or national interest grounds.
+Apart from the regime in relation to transfers of security-sensitive operations, there is no general legislation whereby the government could intervene in a transaction in any sector on public or national interest grounds.

-7 Are any other third-party consents commonly required?
+Are any other third-party consents commonly required?